 - Targeted action for the attention of school personnel by the prevention officer;

 - Action by the gender equality officer, who coordinates this network and ensures the consistency of actions internally but also with all associated partners (CGE, CDEFI, ministries, IP Paris, etc.)

-To support these campaigns, a brochure was published: "ENSTA Paris says NO to sexual and gender-based violence #NeRienLaisserPasser” (Don't let anything go).
-It will be distributed each year in September to all newcomers.
+Campaigns on the topic of sexual harassment are annually planned and a dedicated brochure "ENSTA Paris says NO to sexual and gender-based violence #NeRienLaisserPasser” (Don't let anything go) is distributed each year in September to all newcomers.

 Faced with current challenges and those of tomorrow, these actions help to place staff and students in a positive and responsible dynamic, allowing them to better understand the responses that must be provided to live better together.